Week 1: Derick Roberson (Frisco Memorial High School)

 Week 9: Kendall Hill (Thomas Jefferson High School)

 Week 10: Tyler Soukup (Plano West High School)

 Playoffs: Reginald Samples (Duncanville Highs School) & Jeff Rayburn (Frisco Lone Star High School)

-The Dallas Cowboys are proud to partner with Whataburger for the 2017 Coach of the Week program.
-Now in its 23rd year, the weekly award will engage North Texas football fans in recognizing local high school football coaches who are making a positive impact on their teams, school and community through hard work and dedication to young athletes.
+The Dallas Cowboys are proud to partner with Whataburger for the 2019 Coach of the Week program.
+Now in its 25th year, the weekly award engages North Texas football fans in recognizing local high school coaches who are making a positive impact on their teams, school and community through hard work and dedication to young athletes.

 The Coach of the Week award winner will also receive a one-of-a-kind certificate signed by NFL Commissioner Roger Goodell, Cowboys Head Coach Jason Garrett, Dallas Cowboys Owner and General Manager Jerry Jones and Cowboys Chief Brand Officer Charlotte Jones Anderson.

 At the conclusion of the program, each of the 12 Coach of the Week award-recipients and a guest will be invited to attend a Dallas Cowboys practice a The Star in Frisco with Whataburger executives.

 The 2019 season marks the 25th year the Dallas Cowboys have honored high school football coaches with the Coach of the Week program.
 The program spans the length of the high school football season and is designed to aid and promote high school football and the development of youth football.

 The goal of the Coach of the Week program is to give high school football coaches the recognition they deserve and provide schools financial assistance to maintain and upgrade their football programs.
 Over the life of the program, the Coach of the Week program has provided more than 250 grants totaling more than $400,000 to area football programs.